 The borough is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Confluence has relatively fewer families with younger children, and/or college students.
 Combined, this makes Confluence a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Confluence citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.34% of adults 25 and older in Confluence have a college degree.
+In terms of college education, Confluence is nearly on par with the US average for all cities of 21.84%: 17.34% of adults 25 and older in Confluence have a bachelor's degree or advanced degree.

 The people who call Confluence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Confluence residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Confluence include German, Irish, English, Polish, and Italian.